junxit/us-congress-bills-119/metadata.md

 - 2025-02-04 — Introduced in Senate
 - 2025-02-04 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2025-03-12 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment favorably.
+- 2025-07-29 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-50.
+- 2025-07-29 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cruz with an amendment.
+With written report No. 119-50.
+- 2025-07-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 133.